AF-1/lms-dynamicplaylists/README.md

 Dynamic Playlists 3
 ====

-This plugin lets you play continuous music mixes based on selection criteria defined in so-called <i>dynamic playlists</i>.<br>
+This plugin[^1] lets you play continuous music mixes based on selection criteria defined in so-called <i>dynamic playlists</i>.<br>
 *Dynamic Playlists 3* will keep adding small batches of tracks in random order to your current playlist (complete albums can be added in album order).
-Based on Erland's <i>DynamicPlayList</i> plugin.<br><br>
+It comes with a collection of built-in, ready-to-use dynamic playlists to get you started.
+At some point you'll probably want to create a dynamic playlist that's tailored to your very specific needs because the <i>built-in</i> dynamic playlists can and will never cover more than only a small selection of all possible use cases.<br><br>
 Some preferences are not enabled by default.
 Please take a look at the preferences and their descriptions on the plugin's settings page.
 <br><br>